samaxes/minify-maven-plugin/README.md

 </build>
 ```

+Notice that [1.6.2](https://github.com/samaxes/minify-maven-plugin/releases/tag/minify-maven-plugin-1.6.2) is the last Java 6 compatible release.
+Since then Java 7 is required.
-For more information, check the [plugin documentation](http://samaxes.github.com/minify-maven-plugin/) or the [demo application](https://github.com/samaxes/minify-maven-plugin/releases/download/minify-maven-plugin-1.7.4/minify-maven-plugin-demo-1.7.4-src.zip).
+For more information, check the [documentation](http://samaxes.github.com/minify-maven-plugin/) or the [demo application](https://github.com/samaxes/minify-maven-plugin/releases/download/minify-maven-plugin-1.7.4/minify-maven-plugin-demo-1.7.4-src.zip).

-## System Requirements

-Since the version 1.7, Minify Maven Plugin requires Java 7 to run.
-If you need to support older versions of Java please use the version 1.6 or bellow.

 ## License